2022-23 Athlete Travel Award Scheme

 Councillor Paul Steele, Chairman of the Education, Sport and Children’s Services Committee said: “The Athlete Travel Award Scheme has been a fantastic addition to the support the Comhairle is able to provide our elite athletes.
 The feedback from previous applicants has been very encouraging and I would anticipate a high level of applicants for this year’s grants, particularly as athletes return to competitive sport.”
 “Sportscotland has become a valued partner over the years in our efforts to encourage our young people to get involved in sport and activities, and we are delighted that they have agreed to continue their support of this scheme.”

-The scheme opens for applications this week and following an application and selection process, athletes will be identified for support by each local authority.
+The scheme opens for applications from Wednesday 17th August.
+A Panel review of the applications will follow at which time athletes will be identified for support by each local authority.

-To find out more about the scheme contact the Community Sports Hub Officer for your area:
+To find out more about the scheme contact the Community Sports Hub Officer for Lewis & Harris:

 Euan Macleod (Lewis & Harris)